The following tools are used to process the documentation. Some may be optional, as noted.

 apt-get install jade apt-get install docbook apt-get install docbook-stylesheets

 The manual installation process of the DocBook tools is somewhat complex, so if you have pre-built packages available, use them.
-We describe here only a standard setup, with reasonably standard installation paths, and no "fancy" features.
+We describe here only a standard setup, with reasonabley standard installation paths, and no "fancy" features.
 For details, you should study the documentation of the respective package, and read SGML introductory material.